statopt/static-optimizer-wp/readme.txt

 = Features / Benefits =
 * Simple, efficient and free to use
+* The free plan allows you to have images up to 5mb and up to 1600px wide or tall
 * Easy to set up.
 Just get your API key and you're good to go.
 * Automatic js and css minification & compression
 * Automatic image optimization (gif, jpeg, png)